Online Course FAQs: Schools & Educators

 A: All courses are designed to be asynchronous, meaning there is no required live class time.
 A school that is using their own instructors to teach a course may choose to add synchronous (online or face-to-face) class time requirements if they wish.

-Q: Are there any courses that can be used as digital resources for teachers to follow?
+Q: Are there any courses that can be used as digital resources for teachers and students?

 Q: Are the courses supposed to have an instructor?